 Sandy Flats Campground provides a radio-free camping experience.

-Each cabin accommodates four adults or a family of six comfortably.
 There are two bedrooms, a small living area with chesterfield and propane fireplace.
 The kitchen has an electric bar fridge and microwave, a custom pine dinning table and an outdoor BBQ for cooking.
 Firewood, a canoe and paddling equipment are provided.
-Pets are not allowed.

 The cabins are within a short walk of a central bathroom facility and water tap.
 Bathroom facilities and water is not provided directly at the cabins.